Solitary Geyser

 Originally this geyser was a hot spring known as Solitary Spring, which did not erupt.
-When water was diverted to a swimming pool, the water level was lowered sufficiently to cause eruptions.
-Since then the diversion of water has been stopped and the water has returned to its previous level, but eruptions continue.
+In 1914, water was diverted to heat a swimming pool, resulting in the water level being lowered, allowing boiling to occur at depth.
+This resulted in the geyser erupting regularly.
+In 1951, the pool was removed, the diversion of water was stopped, and the water has returned to its previous level, but eruptions continue.